AliShahin/AliShahin.github.io/_pages/about.md

 I am currently a third-year PhD student of Centre for Intelligent Sensing (CIS) in the school of Electronic Enginnering and Computer Science (EECS) at Queen Mary University of London.
 Meanwhile, I am a visiting student of Imperial College London and a Enrichment student at Alan Turing Institue.

 ## Research
 I love to explore the intersection of Machine Learning, Privacy and Image Processing!
 My research has been published at top-tier conferences (in vision, privacy and images) such as IEEE CVPR, ACM CCS, ACM Mobisys, ICASSP, IEEE ICIP as well as IEEE transactions.
-These publications addresse the privacy risks in Machine Learning as a Service, which can be categorized in three research themes: adversarial examples for privacy protection, privacy-preserving centralized and distributed learning.
+These publications address the privacy risks in Machine Learning as a Service, which can be categorized in three research themes: adversarial examples for privacy protection, privacy-preserving centralized and distributed learning.

 ## News
 - <b> [April 2020] </b> Selected as 200 young researchers from all over the world for 8th [HEIDELBERG LAUREATE FORUM](https://www.heidelberg-laureate-forum.org/about-us.html) by international experts appointed by award-granting institutions: The Association for Computing Machinery (ACM), the Norwegian Academy of Science and Letters (DNVA) and the International Mathematical Union (IMU)!